 This ancient-world whodunnit, A Roman Death, is set in 45 BC.
 Julius Caesar is at the height of his power, yet disquiet grows under his dictatorship.
 The Ides of March looms, and Rome will soon descend into turmoil.
 And yet Caesar's is not the only Roman death!

 Over the summer holidays, I caught an ABC Science Show podcast, The Year in Tech.
 Science reporter, Ariel Bogle, discussed with her editor, Jonathan Webb, tech stories which had caught her eye in 2017.
 She opened with an audio clip from the Ex Machina movie that instantly spiked my interest.

 Dog On It is the first book in Spencer Quinn’s Chet and Bernie mystery series.
 It’s a detective novel featuring Bernie Little, “a slightly down-at-heel private investigator”, and Chet, his “partially K-9 trained” dog who failed the police-dog test when a cat appeared.
 Chet is also the book's narrator.

 Loopholes by Thirroul based author, Susan McCreery, is a collection of microfiction, or very short stories.
-Wiktionary.org defines the genre as, “Fiction that has a significantly shorter than average length.”
+Wiktionary.org defines the genre as “Fiction that has a significantly shorter than average length.”
 Synonyms include drabble, flash fiction, flashfic, short-short story, sudden fiction and even twitterature.

-Ben Elton set Three Summers in the southwest of W.A., at a fictional folk festival, Westifal.
+Ben Elton set Three Summers at a fictional folk festival in the southwest of W.A., "Westifal".
 Over three consecutive summers, we meet an ensemble cast of characters, who bring to the festival campgrounds their individual stories and issues.
 Elton has described the film as "Australia in a tent".